 D.J.
 Baker and Son will obtain the necessary plans and permits on your behalf.

-If there is at least 600mm clearance underneath your house for us to work in then your floorboards will not be affected.
-If there is less than 600mm clearance, by law we must work through the floorboards, which will mean removing some of the floorboards from your house.
+If there is at least 400mm clearance underneath your house for us to work in then your floorboards will not be affected.
+If there is less than 400mm clearance, we work through the floorboards, which will mean removing some of the floorboards from your house.

 Reblocking and restumping are terms that describe replacing the old ‘block’ or ‘stump’ foundations of a home with new concrete stumps.
 Reblocking and restumping is mostly for older weatherboard homes which are raised off the ground with foundations.
 The terms basically mean the same thing.

 D.J.
 Baker and Son use concrete stumps which are built to Australian Standards and last much longer than traditional wooden stumps, which is why we are able to give a ten year guarantee on our work.